Speak with a Licensed Insurance Agent

 Have Lou Gehrig’s disease (Amyotrophic Lateral Sclerosis, or ALS): You automatically get Part A and Part B the month your disability benefits begin.

 Also, keep in mind that individuals with a higher income may have to pay more for their Part B premium.
-Be aware that if you don’t sign up for Medicare Part B when you first become eligible, you may have to pay penalty of 10% at the time you do enroll for each full 12-month period you could have had it but didn’t sign up (some exceptions apply).
+Be aware that if you don’t sign up for Medicare Part B when you first become eligible, you may have to pay a 10% penalty (added to your monthly premium) for each full 12-month period you could have had it but didn’t sign up (some exceptions apply).

-Medicare Part C (also called Medicare Advantage ) is an alternative to Medicare Part A and Part B and is available through private insurers.
+Medicare Part C (also called Medicare Advantage ) is an alternative way to your Medicare Part A and Part B benefits.
+Medicare Advantage plans are available through private insurers.
 To be eligible for Medicare Part C, you must already be enrolled in Medicare Part A and Part B, and you must reside within the service area of the Medicare Advantage plan you want.
-You can get more information about and enroll in a Medicare Advantage (Part C) plan by contacting one of the following:
+You can get more information about and enroll in a Medicare Advantage plan by contacting one of the following:

 The Medicare Advantage plan (Part C) Initial Coverage Election Period is generally the same as the Initial Enrollment Period for Medicare Part A and Part B (the seven-month period that starts 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65).
 Or, you can sign up during the Annual Election Period (AEP) from October 15 to December 7 for coverage effective January 1 of the following year.
 You can also enroll during a Special Election Period (SEP), if you qualify.